maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 Just compare the average peasant's life during Louis XIV's reign, which was made out of hardship and poverty, to the opulence of the royal court at Versailles.

 Peasants (the majority of the population) [mostly ate bread, about 40% owned little to not land](https://web.archive.org/web/20200225002946/http://www.fiatlux-day.org/euro/period_2/chapter_18/reading_18-6.html), and they typically lived in [one or two room houses](https://web.archive.org/web/20240225073756/https://sites.udel.edu/britlitwiki/social-and-family-life-in-the-late17th-early-18th-centuries/) in rural areas and their lifestyle was mostly agrarian.
 They sometimes shared their living space with their animals, and faced starvation in case of a poor harvest.
+Parents and children slept in the same room.

 In contrast, Louis XIV ordered the construction of the Palais de Versailles, with hundreds of luxurious rooms, magnificent gardens with fountains, and countless paintings and statues.
 He had jewelry, clothing made out of delicate fabrics like silk and velvet, without forgetting the wigs of course.
 He had access to the finest meats, fruits, vegetables, wines, etc. And he could travel anywhere he wanted across France with the most comfortable carriages and the best horses.